AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

 Be Aware of Post-Storm Scams: In addition to the damage they leave behind, storms like this have another unfortunate consequence – fraudulent contractors who take advantage of homeowners who are simply trying to get their lives and homes back to normal.
 Click the infographic below for details.

-To avoid falling victim to a scam, we recommend using Nexxus Solutions Group, a network of preferred contractors who have completed a comprehensive credentialing process, ensuring contractors are licensed, carry the appropriate insurance and pass criminal background checks.
+To avoid falling victim to a scam, we recommend using a network of preferred contractors who have completed a comprehensive credentialing process, ensuring contractors are licensed, carry the appropriate insurance and pass criminal background checks.

 You are welcome, however, to hire a contractor of your choice.

-Some good practices when selecting a contractor include asking around for information about good local contractors in your area.
+Some good practices when selecting a contractor include asking around for recommended contractors in your area.
 Verify that they are licensed and insured, and check their work history.

 Make sure to get all estimates for work in writing, and do not sign anything you do not understand.
 Be especially careful of contracts that include an “Assignment of Benefits” clause; by assigning your benefits to your contractor, you relinquish all control of your claim – a decision that could result in a contractor lien being placed against your home, which is enforceable by foreclosure.